June 28, 2021

 George began his career as an undergraduate at MIT, studying physics.
 His (sometimes supernatural) skill at C coding led him to work on the seminal MIT-BIH Arrhythmia Database with Roger Mark and Ary Goldberger.
-(Still today, this database is at the core of many FDA applications.)
+Still today, this database is at the core of many FDA applications.
 After his student days George became a research scientist at MIT in Roger Mark's group and remained there until retirement.
-As with all good physicists, George was a polymath.
+George was a polymath.
 You could talk to him about any subject and realize his depth of thought was exceptional.
 There wasn't a subject on which he couldn't offer a genuinely deep and informed opinion.
 Yet he listened to everyone and treated all ideas and views with the utmost respect.

 Read more: https://physionet.org/users/gmoody/